Clarke's Third Law: Any sufficiently advanced technology is indistinguishable from magic.Numenera

 - Fighter, Mage, Thief: Glaive, Nano, Jack.
 Played with, since a Jack or Glaive can be a Red Mage or Magic Knight by picking the right descriptors and focus, and Nanos can subvert Squishy Wizard and be decent in combat.

-- Future Imperfect: The tale of "Jack and the Beanstalk" has been distorted into a myth.
-A large tower is called the Beanstalk, and the locals have a legend about the giant returning in the future to get his revenge on Jack's descendants.
+- Future Imperfect: The tale of "Jack and the Beanstalk" has been distorted into a legend.
+A large tower is called the Beanstalk, and the locals have a legend about the giant one day returning to get his revenge on Jack's descendants.

 - Giant Flyer: Rasters and xi-drakes.
-Both are frequently tamed and used as flying mounts.
+Both are tamable as flying mounts.

 - Grey Goo: Out-of-control nanobots are mentioned as a hazard.

-- A Red Goo variant is the Iron Wind, a kind of duststorm that will mutate anything it catches into a writhing monster.
+- A Red Goo variant is the iron wind, a kind of duststorm that will mutate anything it catches into a writhing monster.
+Or possibly just tear it apart completely!
+You can never be sure with the iron wind.

 - More generally, nanites have integrated themselves into the ecosystem.
 They are as common as bacteria or fungi, and most go without any notice.